For Brent

 That is why hello.food exists.

-I built it because I watched my mom — the single most resourceful woman I have ever known — struggle to find basic information about what restaurants in her own city could safely serve her husband.
-That's broken.
-And I refuse to leave it broken.
+I built it because I watched my mom, the most resourceful person I know, struggle to find clear information about what restaurants could serve my dad.
+That should not be the normal experience.

 I built it because my father needed it.
-I keep building it because your father might need it.
-Or your daughter.
-Or your best friend.
-Or you.
+I keep building it because other families need it too.

 This company will always carry my dad in it.
 Not as a marketing story.
-Not as a founder's origin myth.
-As the reason.
-The actual reason.
+As the reason it exists.

 For Brent.
+For my mom.
 For every family trying to figure out where they can eat tonight.

 This is what drives hello.food.
 This is what will always drive hello.food.